oitee/oitee.github.io/_posts/2022-01-25-clojure-backend-using-ring-jetty-compojure.md

 java -jar -Xmx32m /home/oitee.codes/projects/aspire-0.1.0-SNAPSHOT-standalone.jar
 ```

-The `-Xmx` flag is used to specify the maximum memory allocation for running a Java program.
-When we use `-Xmx32m`, we restrict the total memory allocation to 32 MB.
+The `-Xmx` flag is used to specify the maximum heap memory allocation for running a Java program.
+When we use `-Xmx32m`, we restrict the memory allocation to 32 MB.

 ### Registering with systemd